emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 ((2 4 6 8 10 12 14 16 18 20) (1 3 5 7 9 11 13 15 17 19))
 ```

+The same as the Scala code!

 <!---@formatter:off--->
 [^draft]: As long as "Draft:" is in the title, this post may undergo significant changes.
+I've published it so that I
+    could solicit feedback from colleagues.

 [^param]: Not to be confused with the "formal parameters" of a function definition in a programming language -- which I
     also happily refer to as "parameters" in this very same blog post.
 I count on context (and the reader's keen intellect)